yhcho-stat/semiDP/README.md

   Python/Jupyter notebook.
 For a cleaner command-line workflow, the plotting code has been moved into `scripts/make_paper_plots.py`, which writes `plots/gaussian_comparison.png` and `plots/Knorm_comparison.png`.
-- The newer grouped regression and group-means simulations were written as standalone R scripts.
+- The newer grouped regression simulation was written as standalone R scripts.
 Each of these scripts writes both its CSV file and its PNG figure.